chirpradio/chirpradio-archiver/README.md

 The `-url` in this case is a special streaming server that the broadcasting applicance is configured to run within CHIRP's internal network.

-**IMPORTANT**: this streaming server is only designed to handle one listener which means you could knock down an archiver if you tried to connect to it twice (for testing, or whatever).
+**IMPORTANT**: This internal streaming server is only designed to handle one listener which means you could knock down an archiver if you tried to connect to it twice (e.g. for testing).

 The `-dest` in this case points to the RAID array where archive files are stored.